adwiii/CSCI_420_Robotics_Fall_2025/project/project.md

  3. The drone must report the **shortest path** between its starting location and the dog once found (*Automatically detected*)

 There are two milestones for the project: an in class demo and a final code submission.
-In class demos will be held on ***Monday, December 1st and Wednesday, December 3rd***.
+In class demos of the checkpoints will be held on ***Wednesday, December 3rd***.
+Late submissions of vidoes of the demo will be deducted 10% per day late.
+Videos can be submitted through Blackboard.
+The video must clearly show the door opening for Checkpoint 1, and the Occupancy grid for the initial position for Checkpoint 2.
 The final code submission of your zipped `simple_control` package is due ***Monday, December 8th at NOON*** through Blackboard.
 Only one team member needs to submit.
 Make sure that both team members' names are in the `simple_control.launch` file.
-Late submissions will be deducted 25% per day late for the final submission.
+Late submissions will be deducted 10% per day late for the final submission until 12/16.

 **The final project is worth 20% of your class grade.** The grading breakdown is:
 * 8 points for the in-class demo